-This process can be completed via the Companies House WebFiling service.
+The process of updating your addresses can be completed via the Companies House WebFiling service.
 The reason for updating this, as and when changes occur, is to keep the Companies House register up to date as best as possible.

 Changes in the service or residential address details can be reported through the post on form CH01.
 They can also be updated online with Companies House via the Annual Confirmation Statement form.
 However, most companies will update a change online via the Companies House WebFiling website.

-The director’s service address is the official address for company mail.
+The service address for director is the official address for company mail.
 This is where government agencies, such as Companies House, HMRC, and other government bodies, will send official mail and correspondence.